 Note that if a student receives both need-based aid from the Yale professional school (either through internal funding or through FAFSA), and also a Yale-NUS award (H. L. Kwee or Bataua), the Yale-NUS award will be revised downward by the amount of the Yale financial aid award.
 Aid received from other organizations does not affect the amounts of the Yale-NUS awards.

-Once admitted to the F&ES 6th Year Concurrent degree programme, graduate students in Environmental Management and Environmental Science degree programs will have the following requirements in common, regardless of their undergraduate school:
+Once admitted to the F&ES Special Programme, graduate students in Environmental Management and Environmental Science degree programs will have the following requirements in common, regardless of their undergraduate school:

 Successful completion of course requirements specific to either the MEM or MESc degree program.